philsmy/rails-nginx-passenger-ubuntu/README.markdown

-rails-nginx-passenger-ubuntu stack
+My rails-NGINX-ree-passenger-ubuntu stack
 ============================

-My notes on setting up a simple production server with Ubuntu 10.04 LTS, Nginx, Passenger, Ruby Enterprise Edition and Mysql for Rails 2.3.5
+My notes on setting up a simple production server with Ubuntu 10.04 LTS, NGINX, Passenger, Ruby Enterprise Edition and Mysql for Rails 2.3.5

+This guide assumes you have installed Ubuntu 10.04 LTS (with no modules (optional)) on a server somewhere and you have root access via sudo.

 Aliases
 -------